BroadbandForum/usp/specification/mtp/coap/index.md

 The identifier within the CoAP server is used to deliver messages to the USP Endpoint.
 When this identifier is used to deliver messages to the USP Endpoint, this identifier is a uri-path that represents the USP Endpoint Identifier.
 For example: "`/e/{endpointId}`"

-**R-COAP.2** - A CoAP Request message MUST include a Uri-Query option that supplies the CoAP server identifier (uri-path), uri-host, and uri-port of the Endpoint that is the source of the CoAP Request, formatted as “?reply-to=<uri-host>:<uri-port>/<uri-path>”
+**R-COAP.2** - A CoAP Request message MUST include a Uri-Query option that supplies the CoAP server identifier (uri-path), uri-host, and uri-port of the Endpoint that is the source of the CoAP Request, formatted as `?reply-to=<uri-host>:<uri-port>/<uri-path>`

-**R-COAP.3** - When creating DNS-SD records {ref to Discovery section}, an Endpoint MUST set the DNS-SD TXT record "path" attribute equal to the value of the CoAP server identifier (uri-path).
+**R-COAP.3** - When creating DNS-SD records (see [Using DNS](/specification/discovery/#dns-sd)), an Endpoint MUST set the DNS-SD TXT record "path" attribute equal to the value of the CoAP server identifier (uri-path).

 <a id="mapping_usp_messages_to_coap_messages" />